Jason-Rada/Excel_Project-Data_Analytics/Project_1_Dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from [@Luke Barousse's](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=35268s) Excel course, this dashboard allows users to make informed decisions about their career paths.
+Utilizing data from [Luke Barousse's](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=35268s) Excel course, this dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.